Education / Research Experience

 - "Does Clientelism Help Tanzanian MPs Establish Long-term Electoral Support?", Afrobarometer Working Paper No. 159, 2015.

 - "Accountability and Clientelism in Dominant Party Politics: The Case of a Constituency Development Fund in Tanzania", PhD Thesis submitted to the Institute of Development Studies, University of Sussex, 2014.

 - "The Politics of Constituency Development Funds (CDF) in Comparative Perspective", Paper presented at the American Political Science Association Annual Meeting, Chicago, 2013.

 Membership of Academic Societies

 Japan Association for African Studies, African Studies Association of the UK, American Political Science Association, Japan Association for African Studies, Japan Association for Comparative Politics

-Machiko Tsubura is Research Fellow of the African Studies Group, Area Studies Center, at the Institute of Developing Economies, JETRO, in Japan.
+Machiko Tsubura is Research Fellow of the African Studies Group, Area Studies Center, at the IDE-JETRO, in Japan.
 Her research interests lie in governance and development in sub-Saharan Africa with a focus on electoral and party politics and legislative development in Tanzania.
-Her PhD thesis examined the changing nature of accountability and clientelism in dominant party politics in Tanzania through an analysis of the introduction of a Constituency Development Fund, a mechanism that channels part of government budget to the constituencies of the Members of Parliament to finance small-scale development projects.
+She currently examines management of factionalism in dominant parties in Botswana, Mozambique, Namibia, South Africa and Tanzania from a comparative perspective.